 Powder of Triphala, Trikatu, false black pepper (Embelia ribes, Vidanga) and celery seed (Apium graveolens, Ajmoda) mixed in roasted gram flour along with honey and ghee (in unequal quantities) in water is beneficial in health problems due to an increase in fat tissue (meda dhatu) like obesity and diabetes.18

 An open-label clinical study was done in India to determine the effect of using Triphala for constipation.
 Research suggested that triphala is “…an effective, safe, and non-habit-forming herbal laxative formulation”.19

 Intake of Triphala in clients with gastrointestinal disorders reported that it reduced constipation, mucous, abdominal pain, hyperacidity, and flatulence by improving the frequency, yield, and consistency of stool.20

-Generally 2-6 grams of Triphala powder with ghee mixed in 50 ml of warm water taken two hours after dinner and about aa half an hour before sleep acts as a digestive and laxative.
+Generally 2-6 grams of Triphala powder with ghee mixed in 50 ml of warm water taken two hours after dinner and about half an hour before sleep acts as a digestive and laxative.

 For Vata or Pitta body type or if there is constipation due to the imbalance of Vata or Pitta dosha, Triphala powder is taken with ghee.
-For Kapha body type or if there constipation due to the imbalance of Kapha, Triphala is taken with honey.21
+For Kapha body type or if there is constipation due to the imbalance of Kapha, Triphala is taken with honey.21